 How Fiber Can Benefit Your Gout Diet

 We all know how important fiber is for us and in this post we will learn about gout and fiber.
 You can find fiber in fruits, vegetables and whole grain foods like bread, pasta and rice.
 Fiber’s main health benefit is to relieve and prevent constipation making sure you have a good stool.
 In addition, fiber allows you to maintain a healthy weight lowering your risk of diabetes, heart disease and hypertension.
-The evidence now shows that fiber also helps people suffering from gout.
+The evidence now shows that fiber may also help people suffering from gout.

 A small Taiwanese study published in 2003 of 92 gout patients showed a statistically significant reduction in the risk of gout amongst the gout sufferers who consumed the highest intake of total and soluble fiber!
 Another study published in 2010 analyzed the fiber intake data from the National Health and Nutrition Examination Survey (NHANES) of 9,384 adults during the period of 1999-2004 noticed how the higher the fiber intake of a person, the lower the risk of that person suffering from hyperuricemia which is a precursor to gout.
 Yet, another 2004 study conducted by Dr. Koguchi stated how fiber may inhibit purine absorption in the digestive system.